 Mother and Baby Homes

 Until the latter part of the nineteenth century, virtually the only form of institutional accommodation for single mothers and their babies was the workhouse.
-Although various Magdalen Homes existed for the reform and rescue of 'fallen' women, those with babies were expected to place them with relatives or friends, pay for them to be fostered, or arrange their informal adoption.
-Growing concern about the plight of such women, and the conditions in which their infants would have to be raised, resulted the gradual establishment of alternative types of home so that mothers could keep their babies with them, without suffering the harsh regime of the workhouse, where single mothers were often stigmatized.
+Although various Magdalen Homes existed for the reform and rescue of 'fallen' women, these institutions did not provide accommodation for babies other than in the very short-term.
+Inmates who had babies were expected to place them with relatives or friends, pay for them to be fostered, or arrange their informal adoption.
+Growing concern about the plight of such women, and the conditions in which their infants would have to be raised, resulted in the gradual establishment of alternative types of home so that mothers could keep their babies with them, without suffering the harsh regime of the workhouse, where single mothers were often stigmatized.
 There was also a hope that the homes would strengthen the bond between a mother and her baby that might otherwise be lost if it was fostered.

 Because of their large number, the catalogue of Mother and Baby Homes is split into a number of sections, listed below: